 As we now know, babies’ brains are highly vulnerable especially during the first months of life.

 Is your child bashful?
 To determine the answer to this question you may ask yourself how would you describe your child’s temperament.
 Too often people tend to confuse shyness or behavioral inhibition with introversion (Weir, 2014).
-As both shy and introverted children’s response to social interactions may seem the same, it’s quite different.
+Even if shy and introverted children’s response to social interactions may seem the same, tehy’re quite different.

-According to Koraly Pérez-Edgar, a developmental psychologist at Penn State University, bashful children really want to socialize with others, but it’s too overwhelming and difficult to them.
-They really crave social interactions, but at the same time it’s too stressful for them to socialize.
+According to Koraly Pérez-Edgar, a developmental psychologist at Penn State University, bashful children really want to socialize with others, but it’s too overwhelming and difficult for them.
+They really crave social interactions, but at the same time socializing is too stressful for them.
 On the other hand, introverted children are not really interested in social interactions, as they prefer spending time by themselves.
 So, how can you detect if your child is shy?
-Pérez-Edgar says that bashful children have these in common: they are timid, and often show a coy smile.
+Pérez-Edgar says that bashful children have these in common: they are timid and often show a coy smile.

 When can you find out if your child is bashful?

-According to longitudinal studies from Harvard and the University of Maryland, signs of behavioral inhibition or shyness can be seen before a baby’s first birthdate (Weir, 2014).
+According to longitudinal studies from Harvard and the University of Maryland, signs of behavioral inhibition or shyness can be seen before a baby’s first birthday (Weir, 2014).
 One of these signs is sensitivity to novelty.
 For example, babies react with signs of distress when shown a new musical toy.
 Later on, this sensitivity to novel things gets canalized into a sensitivity to social novelty (Weir, 2014).
 This is one of the reasons why it’s more common for a bashful child to develop social anxiety compared to an introverted child.

 Parents praise their children for many different things, especially during their first few years of life when they are constantly learning and accomplishing new tasks.
-Be it that their children finally learned to walk, or simply look extremely beautiful, parents tend to constantly praise their children for almost everything.
+Be it that their children finally learned to walk or simply look extremely beautiful, parents tend to constantly praise their children for almost everything.
 It seems as if they were hired to play cheerleaders for their children the whole day.

 Change is in our nature!
 We live in a world that is constantly changing, where we have learned to adapt to new situations and environments.
 As we discover and experience new things, our parenting practices and cultural beliefs change with us.

 Experience has taught us that some old-fashioned social or parenting practices are not good for us, so we strive to change them entirely.
 But, what about questions we haven’t been able to answer yet?
-Or wrong knowledge that we thought it was right?
+Or wrong knowledge that we thought was right?
 New research found that some past parenting practices and cultural beliefs were actually pretty good, and should not be abandoned, since they are necessary for a healthy brain development.

 Human babies are born with needs, as their brains haven’t fully developed yet.
-Narvaez says that ancestral early parenting involved breast-feeding, responsivity, touch, play, and natural childbirth.
+Darcia Narvaez, a professor of psychology who specializes in morality and brain development, says that ancestral early parenting involved breast-feeding, responsivity, touch, play, and natural childbirth.
 Studies have found that all of these nurturing practices have a positive impact on a child’s developing brain.
 For instance, breastfeeding provides nutrients and helps create bonding between mother and baby.
 Play is an essential form of learning and expressing in children that helps babies develop both social skills and self-control.
-And touch as a form of language affects empathy and self-control.
-The problem is that we have abandoned some of these parenting practices, since our cultural or contemporary beliefs have changed, and so, our behavior towards children has changed, too.
+And touch, as a form of language, affects empathy and self-control.
+The problem is that we have abandoned some of these parenting practices, since our cultural or contemporary beliefs have changed, and so, our behavior towards children has changed too.

-As we all know, parenting has never been an easy task.
+As we all know that parenting has never been an easy task.
 Parents often get involved in situations where they feel the need to get angry with their children, so that they can learn right from wrong.
-Besides, many parents are too worried about being good parents that they miss out what’s most important: to help their children control their emotions so that they can be happy.
-Parents who constantly get angry and overreact to situations may not be helping their children at all, even though they might think they are.
+Besides, many parents are too worried about being good parents that they miss out what’s most important: help their children control their emotions so that they can be happy.
+Parents who constantly get angry and overreact to situations may not be helping their children at all, even though they think they are.

 According to Bandura’s Social Learning theory, children observe how other individuals behave, including their parents, and may later imitate those behaviors.
 As soon as babies are born, they start to decipher their social world and begin to learn everything about it.
-Researchers have found that babies tend to misbehave and get upset more than normal, whenever they have parents who constantly overreact and get angry.
+Researchers have found that babies tend to misbehave and get upset more than normal when they have parents who constantly overreact and get angry.
 Continue reading →

-In addition, different factors such as the family, economic situation and personality of the child, affect how our children react, act, feel and think in different scenarios.
-For parents, it can sometimes be extremely difficult to make decisions about raising their children.
+In addition, different factors such as family, economic situation and personality of the child, affect how our children react, act, feel, and think in different scenarios.
+For parents, sometimes it can be extremely difficult to make decisions about raising their children.
 In fact, some people say that parenting is one of the most difficult tasks, as there are many factors in play that can’t always be controlled.
 However, experts have found that parenting styles have a strong impact on the development of a child.
 According to several studies, parents contribute and help shape a child’s behavior, personality, self-esteem, and psychology.
 In fact, it has been found that children’s development, either positive or negative, depends in part on the parenting style adopted by their parents.

 According to the World Health Organization, more than 15 million premature babies are born each year.
 Premature refers to a baby born before 37 weeks of gestation.
 The rate tends to increase in low-income countries.
 According to the Center for the Control and Prevention of Diseases, babies who are born preterm are at increased risk of respiratory problems, intellectual disability, among others.
-Many of these babies’ lives are at risk due to lack of intervention, or resources and intensive care.
+Many of these babies’ lives are at risk due to lack of intervention, resources or intensive care.
 It has been found that maintaining skin to skin contact with their parents for several hours a day helps these at-risk babies.

 Kangaroo care is a method that involves the mother holding her baby in diapers, while maintaining skin to skin contact.
-A blanket is used to cover the baby’s back and keep him warm.
+A blanket is used to cover the baby’s back to keep him warm.
 It’s called kangaroo care because it simulates how kangaroos carry their babies in their pouch.
 Several studies have found that kangaroo care promotes healthy development of premature babies, and can even save the lives of at-risk babies.
 Continue reading →

 Have you ever wondered why some people struggle to maintain close and healthy social relationships, while others don’t?
 According to John Bowlby, a British psychiatrist and researcher, the emotional responsiveness of our first experience of attachment could be the most influential factor in human development.
-Bowlby found that primates seek for an adult’s protection when they are in danger, just as we do.
-According to this pattern of survival, Bowlby concluded that we are programmed to form attachments, and possess an innate willingness to seek proximity to a protective adult.
+Bowlby found that primates seek an adult’s protection when they are in danger, just as we do.
+According to this pattern of survival, Bowlby concluded that we are programmed to form attachments, and possess an innate willingness to seek the proximity of a protective adult.